amarnane/simnetpy/docs/index.md

 ```

 !!!
 Note
-    this will not work on Windows.
+    This will not work on Windows.
 Alternative (conda independent) solutions can be found on the [Graph Tool Website](https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions#installing-via-conda)

 ## Using `simnetpy`